jordandanhKSU/TournamentBotKSU/README.md

 The algorithm will then create new teams by swapping the players in the team with other positions.
 These new teams will also be evaluated on a fitness level.
 The new team with the highest fitness (lower is better), will then be the new team that will be explored.
 The cycles continue until a team with a desirable fitness level is returned or it has reached a certain epoch.

 The final best determined team is then returned to be used in the tournament

+# Known Bugs
+  With matchmaking, sometimes the main role is not prioritized.

+  Data from the .db file is not exported correctly.

+  Games Played are getting updated multiple times for some players

+  On a Check In List, the Check In, Leave and Volunteer sometimes do not get disabled when they are no longer needed

+# Left to be Developed

+  - Finish implementation of Docker support
+  - Add support for other games.
+(Riot Games’ other titles: Valorant or Teamfight Tactics)
+  - Proper command to export data from the database to Google Sheets

+# Potential Issues
+  The matchmaking algorithm has issues balancing with the primary role preferences in mind.
+The algorithm has trouble prioritizing player role preferences and decides to be optimized for their secondary or tertiary roles.

+  Riot Games API key has problems with not being able to operate under KSU Wi-Fi.

+  Riot Games API key needs to be regenerated every 24 hours.